Type of Hong Kong companies

 Disadvantages

-• Ongoing Compliance: There are some statutory compliance obligations that the private limited company must adhere to.
+- Ongoing Compliance: There are some statutory compliance obligations that the private limited company must adhere to.

-Sole Proprietorship
+2. Sole Proprietorship

-The sole proprietorship is deemed as the simplest and the most accessible form of business.
+The sole proprietorship is deemed as the simplest and most accessible form of business.
 From the name, it is known that the company is owned and operated by one person alone.
 Even though the simplest form of business is the sole proprietorship, it is usually deemed as the riskiest business since there is no security of the personal assets from the liabilities and the risks that arise from the company.
 While the sole proprietor accumulates all the profits from the organization, he is equally solely and personally responsible for all the liabilities.

 Advantages

-As mentioned above, the sole proprietorship has a few advantages that stand out and they are mentioned below in brief:
+As mentioned above, the sole proprietorship has a few advantages that stand out, and they are mentioned below in brief:

-• Sole Beneficiary of Profits: The sole proprietors don’t need to share profits derived from the company.
+- Sole Beneficiary of Profits: The sole proprietors don’t need to share profits derived from the company.

-• Simple to Establish: This type of Hong Kong company is very easy and simple to setup due to the straightforward procedures.
+- Simple to Establish: This type of Hong Kong company is very easy and simple to set up due to the straightforward procedures.

 Disadvantages